mnleano/OTAChallenge/readme.md

 The MVVM architecture ensures that the View does not contain any business logic and the Model does not know anything about the user interface, achieving a clean separation of concerns.

+## Challenges and Solutions

+1. **Rounded Corners on ProgressBar Progress**: Implementing rounded corners on the progress of a ProgressBar was a challenging task.
+The default ProgressBar in Android does not support rounded corners on progress.
+To solve this, a third-party library, [RoundedProgressBar](https://github.com/MackHartley/RoundedProgressBar), was used.
+This library provides a custom ProgressBar with support for rounded corners.

+## Possible Improvements

+Here are some potential enhancements that could be made to the application:

+1. **Swipe to Refresh**: Implementing a swipe-to-refresh feature would allow users to manually refresh the data displayed in the application by simply swiping down on the screen.
+This could be particularly useful in situations where the data changes frequently.

+2. **Dark Mode**: Adding support for dark mode would improve the user experience for users who prefer a darker theme for their applications.
+This could also help to reduce eye strain in low-light conditions and potentially save battery life on devices with OLED screens.

 ## Acknowledgements

 This project uses the following third-party libraries: